Aidar5/nattoeng/docs/source/book/15_module_re/match_object.rst

 * match
 * finditer - returns an iterator with Match objects

-This subsection deals with the methods of the Match object.
+This subsection deals with methods of Match object.

-Example of a Match object:
+Example of Match object:

 .. code:: python